Here are closures and evacuation shelters for the Northern California fires

-As flames engulf wide swaths of Northern California, evacuations are spreading and more shelters are opening to house evacuees.
+As flames engulf wide swaths of Northern California, evacuations have spread and more shelters are opening to house evacuees.

 Emergency operations centers are pushing information out via Nixle, according to CHP-Marin.
 To get up-to-date information on evacuations, shelters and road closures, text your zip code to 888777.